-That is to say, if the goal is to ensure that EEoA and MCDM approaches generate the same rank ordering, procurement officials must set individual attribute value functions v_i 's and attribute weights λ_i 's in the precise ratio specified in Equation 13.
+That is to say, if the goal is to ensure EEoA and MCDM approaches generate the same rank ordering, procurement officials must set individual attribute value functions v_i 's and attribute weights λ_i 's in the precise ratio specified in Equation 13.

-In practice, there is no reason to assume this happens, and reconciling the two approaches to generate the same rank ordering is nontrivial.
-While a procurement official may have a certain trade-off in mind between pairs of measurable attributes when developing the MCDM value function, normalizing each attribute with individual value functions, and selecting appropriate weights to assign to those value functions, can easily yield implicit pairwise trade-offs among attributes that generate different rank orderings than the explicit pairwise trade-offs determined in EEoA.19 Which decision support model best elicits public procurement officials' (decision-makers') preferences remains an important empirical question and warrants further research.
+In practice, there is no reason to assume this happens, and reconciling the two approaches to generate the same rank ordering is non-trivial.
+While a procurement official may have a certain trade-off in mind between pairs of measurable attributes when developing the MCDM value function, normalizing each attribute with individual value functions, and selecting appropriate weights to assign to those value functions, can easily yield implicit pairwise trade-offs among attributes that generate different rank orderings than the explicit pairwise trade-offs determined in EEoA.25 Which decision support model best elicits public procurement officials' (decision-makers') preferences remains an important empirical question and warrants further research.
+We now turn to another important contribution of EEoA: the importance of modeling the supply side; specifically, accounting for vendor responses to anticipated future funding.